Skip to content

 Tracking Your Schedule

-EasyFasting is building a fasting timer for iOS that makes it simple to start and stop your window, track your fasting phase in real time, and see your history at a glance.
-Coming soon.
+EasyFasting is a fasting timer for iOS that makes it simple to start and stop your window, track your fasting phase in real time, and see your history at a glance.
+Download it free on the App Store.

 Interested in fasting?